Video Download: Acidosis The Hidden Health Destroyer Part 1

 Fatigue.
 This can be explained by a simple reason: acidosis reduces the body's supply of oxygen, which is a primary source of energy

 Loss of minerals.
 This unfortunate side effect of acidosis is a result of the body being forced to use its alkaline mineral supplies to neutralize excess acids in your fluids and tissues.
-Over time, this can have terrible and severe effects on the organs, as well as brittle nails, dry skin, sensitive gums and thinning hair
+Over time, this can have terrible and severe effects on the organs, as well as brittle nails, dry skin, sensitive gums, and thinning hair

 Brain fog.
 The brain requires approximately 20% of all the oxygen you take in.
 As mentioned above, acidosis reduces the body's supply of oxygen.
 This may result in poor concentration, forgetfulness, and a host of other brain issues from mood swings to sleep impairment

 Cancer.
 Two primary causes of cancer are an oxygen deficiency in the cells and tissues – and free radical damage.
 Alkalized, ionized water both boosts oxygenation and reduces oxidation.
 This suppresses unhealthy cells from pillaging the body.
-Consequently, when the body is in an alkaline state, there is powerful resistance to the growth and proliferation of cancer cells
+Consequently, when the body is in an alkaline state, there is robust resistance to the growth and proliferation of cancer cells

 If you have these problems, there is a possibility that you are too acidic.
 Many people are affected, despite solutions to this dangerous condition...solutions that are familiar and easy to put to use.